jbradstr/Concentrators-and-Completers-Calculator/README.md

 # Concentrators-and-Completers-Calculator-
-These are compilation of macros used to go from the raw data that is pulled from PowerSchool and then quickly turned into data that can be uploaded back to PowerSchool.
-The macro takes the courses that he student took and increments them specifically to what the requirements are for a concentrator and a completer within each program of study.
+This is a macro I created that a data analyst at a school district uses to go from raw data pulled from PowerSchool to data that can be quickly uploaded back to PowerSchool.
+The macro takes the courses that a student took and increments them specifically to what the requirements are for a concentrator or a completer within each program of study.
+Once the student has been incremented there are checks after each incrementation that will display information based on when they became a concetrator or a completer.

 ```vbscript